Penguins of Antarctica

 Penguins you may spot during your expedition

-During your time exploring the Antarctic Peninsula, there are three main penguin species that you should keep your eyes open for.
+During your time exploring the Antarctic Peninsula, there are three main penguin species to keep an eye out for.
 Find out more below about individual species and how to identify them.

 Gentoo penguins

-The gentoo penguin is the most common penguin to see during an expedition to the Antarctic Peninsula, despite surprisingly being one of the least numerous penguins in Antarctica overall.
-Nesting on low hilltops and open beaches of the northern Peninsula, they have some of the most accessible rookeries for visitors to enjoy.
+Surprisingly, despite being one of the least numerous penguins in Antarctica overall, the gentoo is the most common species you’re likely to see during your expedition.
+Nesting on the northern Peninsula’s low hilltops and open beaches, they have some of the most accessible rookeries for visitors to enjoy.

-The gentoo is easily identifiable by the white patch above its eye, which wraps around like a pair of large white headphones or a headband.
-They have a distinctive bright orange beak and feet.
-At 24 inches (61cm tall) they are taller than adelies and chinstraps, and adults generally weigh around 13lb (6kg).
+The gentoo is easily identifiable by the white patch above its eye, which wraps around like a pair of large white headphones.
+These penguins have a distinctive bright orange beak and feet.
+Measuring 24 inches (61 cm), they’re taller than Adelies and chinstraps, and adults generally weigh around 13 lbs (6 kg).

-They tend to fish within 2.5 miles of their nests but can dive up to 495 ft (225m).
-Estimates suggest that there are approximately 300,000 breeding pairs in Antarctica.
-With a further 100,000 found in South Georgia and 70,000 in the Falkland Islands.
+Gentoo penguins tend to fish within 2.5 miles (4 km) of their nests but can dive up to 495 ft (225 m).
+Estimates suggest that there are approximately 300,000 breeding pairs in Antarctica, with a further 100,000 found in South Georgia and 70,000 in the Falkland Islands.

 Adelie penguins

-The iconic adelie penguin gets its name from the French explorer Jules Durmont d'Urville who named them after his wife, Adèle.
-They are easy to identify with the distinctive white ring around the eye, with the head otherwise completely black.
+The iconic Adelie penguin gets its name from the French explorer Jules Durmont d'Urville, who named them after his wife, Adèle.
+A distinctive white ring around the eye contrasting with a jet-black head makes them easy to identify.

-Petite at 23 inches (59cm) and weighing in at 11lb (5kg) these powerful swimmers have been known to travel up to 62 miles to feed.
-Preferring to feed near extensive sea ice, their populations have been pushed further south in the Peninsula as sea ice has declined.
+Petite at 23 inches (59 cm) and weighing in at 11 lbs (5 kg) these powerful swimmers have been known to travel up to 62 miles (99.8 km) to feed.
+Their populations have been pushed further south in the Peninsula as the sea ice, where they prefer to eat, has declined.

-These are true Antarctic penguins, as they are not found further north, unlike some other species mentioned on this list.
-There are currently about 2.5 million breeding pairs found across the continent’s coastline.
+These are true Antarctic penguins as they are not found further north, unlike some other species mentioned on this list.
+There are currently about 2.5 million breeding pairs across the continent’s coastline.

 Adelie penguin, Antarctica, December